homieiot/convention/convention.md

 ### Payload

-Every MQTT message payload MUST be sent as string.
+Every MQTT message payload MUST be sent as UTF-8 encoded string.
-If a payload is of a numeric data type, it MUST be converted to string.
+A numeric data type MUST contain a numeric value published as string with the decimal separator, if any, being a dot.
 Booleans MUST be converted to "true" or "false".
-All payloads MUST be encoded as UTF-8 strings.

 ### QoS and retained messages